cheesepak/nightshade-theme-vscode/README.md

 # Nightshade

-Nightshade is a green-forward dark theme for Visual Studio Code.
-Originally created to match my desk theming and is a work in progress.
+Lose yourself in the code jungle with this green-forward theme for Visual Studio Code.

+Originally created to match my desk space and is a work in progress.

 ![Phython Example](nightshade-python-example.jpg)